 Organisations working toward the improvement of conditions of workers

-Community centres
+Community centers

 Community service organisations